Skip to content

 How to reach Bikaner

-Bikaner can be thought of a weekend getaway from Delhi and other parts of Rajasthan.
+Bikaner can be thought of a weekend getaway from Delhi and other parts of Rajasthan if you are short on time.
+In fact, you can also have just a few important places to visit in Bikaner in 1 day.

-By air – There are two airports nearby, Jodhpur and Jaipur, and a cab ride will take 4-6 hours to reach Bikaner.
+By air – Besides NAL airport at Bikaner, there are two airports nearby, Jodhpur and Jaipur, and a cab ride will take 4-6 hours to reach Bikaner.

 By train – Bikaner is well connected to major cities like Delhi, Jaipur, Allahabad by train.